 Welcome to Cogs & Corsets

-The Cogs & Corsets festival takes place throughout six square blocks of historic Downtown Bloomington.
-This area is home to over 90 shops, galleries, and restaurants… many in historic buildings with ties to Abraham Lincoln.
-The galleries will be featuring local artists’ new work and even hosting visiting artists whose pieces exude that Steampunk vibe.
-Save the date: June 2- 4, 2023!
+For 2023, Cogs & Corsets festival will take place at the historic Bloomington Center for the Performing Arts building (BCPA) at the north end of Downtown Bloomington.
+This gorgeously restored 1921 building is a gorgeous backdrop to all our steampunk festivities, and just blocks from all the shops and restaurants of Downtown.
+The Downtown area is home to over 90 shops, galleries, and restaurants… many in historic buildings with ties to Abraham Lincoln.
+The galleries will be featuring local artists’ new work and pieces that exude that Steampunk vibe.
+See you in Bloomington June 2-4, 2023!

 It’s been great to get some acknowledgement from our community.
 Here are a few articles from the 2022 event.